WorkPoint 365 makes it fast and easy to build modular solutions – with no development or coding.

 WorkPoint makes it fast and easy to archive and journalize mails.
 By integrating a drag and drop functionality combined with an intuitive search tool, this saves users in many hours of systemizing their mails.

 It’s very common for product managers – particularly those building software platforms – to get stuck in their ways and form bad habits.
 The cause?
-Listening to their clients – or more specifically, taking constant, deviating direction from their customers – and being micromanaged to do things their way.
+Well, product management is listening to their clients – or more specifically, taking constant, deviating direction from their customers – and being micromanaged to do things their way.

-As a result, PMs often prioritise what others want in the product rather than following the overall vision.
+As a result, Product management often prioritises what others want in the product rather than following the overall vision.
 Innovation never sits still.
 To be truly forward-thinking, product managers need to be open to new ideas.
 They need to find new ways to create and deliver – to take inspiration from different sources: without compromising the end result.
 The path may differ, but the end result must stay in focus.
 That’s the only way to continuously improve how they do things.

 Getting stuck doing things the same way over and over is incredibly common.
 And sooner or later will lead to the product’s death.
 Or insanity.
 After all, doing things the same way over and over again and expecting a different result, is (according to Einstein) the very definition of madness (!).